Suzanna-Linn/slua/docs/moving-lists.md

 In this example table.move() copies the first table (tabExoticFruits) from the index 1 to the index #tabExoticFruits (from start to end), into the second table (tabFruits) starting at #tabFruits + 1 (at the end).

 table.move() copies or moves a range of elements from one part of an array table to another part or into a different array table.
+It returns the modified table.
 It's more efficient that copying with a loop and It handles overlapping ranges correctly.

 The parameters of table.move() are:
 - table to be copied
 - copy from index (1, from start)
 - copy to index (#table, to the end)
-- index where to insert the copied table (#table + 1, to add after; 0, to add before)
+- index where to insert the copied table (#table + 1, to add after; 1, to add before)
 - table to be copied to (optional, if omitted it copies to the same table)

-It returns the modified table in the 5th parameter.

 Another example with table.move:
 - <code class="language-slua">local newTab = table.move(myTab, 4, 6, 1, {})</code>
  - like <code class="language-lsl">list newList = llList2List( myTab, 3, 5 )</code>

-table.move to copy two tables into another one:
+Use of table.move() to copy two tables into another one:
 - <code class="language-slua">local myTab3 = table.move(myTab2, 1, #myTab2, #myTab1 + 1, table.move(myTab1, 1, #myTab1, 1, {}))</code>
   - like <code class="language-lsl">list myList3 = myList1 + myList2</code>